LucaPizzagalli/lucapizzagalli.com/src/blog/maximum-ikelihood/maximum-likelihood.md

 *14.*

 Exactly 14.
 Mr. maximum likelihood thinks we took exactly the highest card.
 It thinks that every single time.
 What if we had instead taken card number 57?
-"There are obviously 57 cards, sir.", it would have said.
+"There are obviously 57 cards, sir.", he would have said.
 If we had taken card one-million-three-hundred-twenty-two?
 "One-million-three-hundred-twenty-two cards in total in the deck, clearly." *"Do you really think that out of more than one million cards, I took exactly the highest one?
 Are you really really sure this is the best guess possible?"* "Absolutely." *"Isn't more realistic that there are at least a few more cards than that?"* "Nope."

 Maximum likelihood is the village idiot.
-You had this complex problem you were working on; you had incomplete information; you developed a theory, but it still has a free parameter; you did experiments; you collected data; just a final, last piece is missing in the puzzle; and then you pick the most retarded guy you could find in town and ask for a solution, and what does he tell you?
+You had this complex problem you were working on; you had incomplete information; you developed a theory, but it still had a free parameter; you did experiments; you collected data; just a final, last piece is missing in the puzzle; and then you pick the most retarded guy you could find in town and ask for a solution, and what does he tell you?

 *14.*

 ---

-ok, then for the correct approach we see each other at the next episode.
+ok, then for the correct approach we see each other at the [next episode](/blog/the-bayesian-way).